 I used to buy Charlie’s Soap as part of my monthly subscribe and save with Amazon.
 And to be honest, I did love that detergent.
 But it was like $15 for 80 loads.
 Since I have a house full of boys and do like 50+ loads of laundry a week (Kidding, it’s probably more like 10 loads), that was just too expensive for our family.
 At first, it was tricky to find a replacement that fit my family’s needs – sensitive skin, soft water, and some pretty grimy boy clothes.
 But after a bit or trial and error, I couldn’t be happier with this recipe.

 My Coconut & Lavender Laundry Detergent starts with a bar of coconut-oil based soap.
 I buy Kirk’s Original Coco Castile Soap – it’s an effective, but gentle cleanser.
 I prefer the fragrance-free variety (which is easy to find online) but you can find the original Kirk’s soap at Walmart, along with the other ingredients you need: baking soda, super washing soda, and kosher salt.
-Any brand of essential oil will work, but I appreciate the high quality of Mountain Rose Herbs oils.
+Any brand of essential oil will work, but I appreciate the high quality of DoTerra Oils or Mountain Rose Herbs.

 - 1 bar of Kirk's Original Coco Castile Soap or fragrance free